Header Image 1

 At least five 4s at GCSE including at least a 4 in English Language or Maths.

-NOTE: Completion of a Disclosure and Barring Service Application (DBS) is compulsory as gaining work experience with a range of vulnerable client groups is an essential requirement of the diploma and extended diploma courses.
+NOTE: Completion of a Disclosure and Barring Service Application (DBS) is compulsory as gaining work experience with a range of vulnerable client groups is an essential requirement of the extended diploma course.

 What is the Course Type for Health & Social Care?